Back to Blog

 Step 2: Exchange Code for Tokens

 After the user authorizes your app, Instagram redirects to your callback URL with an authorization code.
-Exchange this for access tokens:
+Exchange it for access tokens:

 interface TokenResponse {